pnp/syntex-samples/scenario-samples/Unstructured-DPM-and-CA-Scenario/README.md

 In this scenario you will find a Power Platform sample document management solution that uses Microsoft Syntex Unstructured Document Processing and Content Assembly.

 All from a Power App: upload a benefits changes document to the app and a Syntex document understanding model will proces the document and will extract metadata values from the document.
-Then using the extracted metadata with Syntex content assembly a custom document will be generated and made available in the app.
+Then using the extracted metadata with Syntex content assembly a custom service agreemwnt will be generated and made available in the app.

 Deploy today to your tenant and see a great example of the art of the possible with Power Platform and Microsoft Syntex.